Moreton Island

 Moreton Island (Mulgumpin) is an island on the eastern side of Moreton Bay on the coast of South East Queensland, Australia.
 The Coral Sea lies on the east coast of the island.
 Moreton Island lies 58 km northeast of the Queensland capital, Brisbane.
 98% of the island is contained within a national park and a popular destination for day trippers, four wheel driving, camping, recreational angling and whale watching and a 75-minute ferry ride from Brisbane.
 It is the third largest sand island in the world.
 Together with K'gari, Moreton Island forms the largest sand structure in the world.
-It was the traditional country of the Ngugi before settlement.
+It was the traditional country of the Ngugi before British colonisation.

 The island is within the City of Brisbane and is gazetted into four localities, the small townships of Bulwer (on the north-west coast), Cowan Cowan (on the west coast) and Kooringal (on the south-west coast) with the bulk of the island being the locality of Moreton Island.
 The private Tangalooma Island Resort is also within the locality of Moreton Island.
 All residential areas are located on the western coast of the island facing Moreton Bay.

 The island was named by Matthew Flinders.
 At least five lighthouses have been built on the island.
 A small number of residents live in four small settlements.
 Tangalooma was the site of a whaling station.
 Access to the island is by vehicular barge or passenger ferry services.
 Moreton Island is a popular destination for camping and fishing.

 It is one of the wettest parts of the City of Brisbane with precipitation spread evenly throughout the year compared to other parts of South East Queensland.
 Cape Moreton receives an annual average rainfall of 1567 mm.